 The Anglican Diocese of the Great Lakes is a diocese of the Anglican Church in North America, and was established June 2010.
-It currently has 54 congregations and two diocesan religious orders, in the American states of Illinois, Indiana, Kentucky, Michigan, New York, Ohio, Pennsylvania and West Virginia, and one in the Canadian province of Ontario.
+It currently has 47 congregations in the states of Indiana, Kentucky, Michigan, New York, and Ohio, and one diocesan religious order in Virginia.

 The history of the Anglican Diocese of the Great Lakes starts in April 2003, when five parishes from northern Ohio left the Episcopal Church, because of its departure from orthodox Anglicanism, to align themselves with the Diocese of Bolivia, in the Anglican Province of South America.
 New parishes joined and expanded the ADGL.
 Because of geographical distance, it became clear it was not practical to integrate into the South American Province.
 The Great Lakes parishes transferred into the Convocation of Anglicans in North America in 2007, a missionary outreach of the Anglican Church of Nigeria.
 In December 2007, Roger Ames, the rector of St. Luke's Anglican Church in Akron, Ohio, was consecrated as suffragan bishop of CANA.
 The churches, now numbering 13 congregations, become the Anglican District of the Great Lakes of CANA, in August 2008, with Roger Ames as their first bishop.
 The district was a founding member, as part of CANA, of the Anglican Church in North America, in June 2009.